28 The Art of Hypothesis

 Total optimization time: ~20 minutes of investigation, 2 lines of code changed.

-Brendan Gregg’s USE method (Chapter 15) is also a hypothesis generator:
+Brendan Gregg’s USE method (Measurement) is also a hypothesis generator:

 For each resource, check: